 When we found these cheap security cameras, we knew they had to be on the list.
-But they don’t come with the needed DVR or cables, and the monitoring app for smartphones and tablets is difficult to use.
+But the ZOSI 1080p CCTV Camera doesn't come with the needed DVR or cables, and the monitoring app for smartphones and tablets is difficult to use.
 Still, the cameras work well for monitoring in all weather conditions and come with lifetime tech support.

-15. Gosund Mini Smart Plug Outlet: Best for controlling indoor lighting remotely
+15. Frankever Mini Smart Plug Outlet: Best for controlling indoor lighting remotely

 16. VIPERTEK Stun Gun Flashlight: Best for personal protection

-17. Artscape Etched Glass Window Film: Best for privacy
+17. Gila Glass Window Film: Best for privacy

-If you live on a ground floor apartment, you shouldn’t have to keep the blinds closed and feel like you’re living in a cave.
-Artscape Etched Glass Window Films use stylish frosted and etched glass designs to allow light in while completely obscuring the view of any curious passersby.
+If you live on a ground floor apartment, you shouldn't have to keep the blinds closed and feel like you're living in a cave.
+Gila Window Films are tinted black to reduce passive solar heating while completely obscuring the view of any curious passersby.